tugcekonuklar/msc-computer-science-notes/big-data-analytics/Week-2.md

       “intention” or “purpose,” are fraught with difficulty.

 * DATA MINING
-    * Data mining is a practical topic and involves learning in a practical, not a theoret- ical, sense.
+    * Data mining is a practical topic and involves learning in a practical, not a theoretical, sense.
 We are interested in techniques for finding patterns in data, patterns that provide insight or enable fast and accurate decision making.
     * Many learning techniques look for structural descriptions of what is learned, descriptions that can become fairly